What is the Sixth Lumbar Vertebra? A Rare Extra Bone

 If you're like most spinal cord injury survivors, your injury has necessitated a crash course in spinal anatomy.
 Maybe you've even become something of an expert.
 If so, you know that there are five vertebrae in the lumbar region of the spinal cord, the portion of the spine that curves in your lower back.
 However, like many biological “facts,” there are exceptions to every rule.Having a sixth lumbar vertebrae in your spine is uncommon, but far from extraordinary.
-About 10% of the population has an extra bone in this region.
-While additional vertebrae don't typically affect your health, they can complicate treatment for spinal cord injuries.
+Roughly 10% of adults have a congenital abnormality in their lower back.
+The sixth lumbar vertebra is one of the most frequent abnormalities.

 A Sixth Vertebrae?

 The sixth lumbar vertebra is typically located just below the L5 vertebra, making it the lowest vertebra and positioning it next to your tailbone.
 The extra bone is essentially just a harmless anomaly; sometimes it's because one vertebra failed to fuse with another, but in other cases it's unclear why the bone appeared.
 L6 vertebrae don't grow overnight.
 If you have the condition, you've always had it.
 In the overwhelming majority of people, this condition causes no symptoms.

 How an Extra Bone Affects Spine Health